pylenin/purple-blue/content/posts/access-characters-in-string.md

 If you try to access a character out of range, it will raise an `IndexError`.

 Also, the index must be an **integer**.
 You can't use floats or other types for indexing.
-This will result into `TypeError`.
+This will result in `TypeError`.

 **Code/Output**